Eng-Ata/simple-node-server/README.md

-# simple-node-server
+# Mini Node Server

-A simple Node.js HTTP server that returns JSON data based on request URL.
+A simple Node.js HTTP server that returns JSON data based on the request URL.